broamski/aws-mfa/README.rst

     --device arn:aws:iam::123456788990:mfa/dudeman
                             The MFA Device ARN.
 This value can also be provided via the environment variable 'MFA_DEVICE'.
-    --duration DURATION     The duration, in seconds, indicating how long the temporary credentials should be valid.
-The minimum is 900 seconds (15 minutes) and the maximum is 3600 seconds (1 hour).
+    --duration DURATION     The duration, in seconds, that the temporary credentials should remain valid.
+Minimum value: 900 (15 minutes).
+Maximum: 129600 (36 hours).
+Defaults to 43200 (12 hours), or 3600 (one hour) when using '--assume-role'.
 This value can also be provided via the environment variable 'MFA_STS_DURATION'.
     --profile PROFILE       If using profiles, specify the name here.
 The default profile name is 'default'.
 The value can also be